 For instance, CBSE and ICSE are known to be focused on academics, especially in senior secondary.
 It is believed that grades 11 and 12 are paramount for students’ future.
 Thus, the boards insist on rigorous learning plans during these 2 years.

 On the other hand, international curriculum options certainly take credit for promoting overall personality development with non-academic activities.
-For example, Cambridge expects students to volunteer for various projects such as Environmental Sustainability, where they are given the opportunity to run their own environmental project.
+For example, Cambridge expects students to volunteer for various projects such as Environmental Sustainability, where they are given the opportunity to run their own environmental projects.

 If your child wants a balance between academics and non-academic activities, then you might want to rethink and consider international boards.
 However, if the focus needs to be on cracking an entrance test, then go for national curricula!